section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 Yet, I highly recommend you check out the [react component documentation](https://reactjs.org/docs/react-component.html) to gain a better understanding of react components.

-The counter code in our counter.js file is already a component because it extends the react component class.
-We will use it in the index.js file but as a component, by adding this piece of code.
+The counter code in your counter.js file is already a component because it extends the react component class.
+You will use it in the index.js file but as a component, by adding this piece of code.